- HotDoc does not pass on any patient data to 3rd parties

 This practice operates a computer based recall system for sending reminders for follow up in some situations.

 This does not cover all or even most situations where your doctor has advised review but is used to aid follow up for some common checks such as cervical screenings, and some pathology results and examination reviews.

-Therefore, please note that although every effort is made to send reminder letters, it is your responsibility to return for follow-up, check-ups and all test results.
+Therefore, please note that although every effort is made to send reminders, it is your responsibility to return for follow-up, check-ups and all test results.
 If you do not wish to be a part of this system, please advise your doctor.
 However, please remember that these activities are designed to enhance the ability of your doctor to provide the highest quality of care to you.